-Q: I’ve heard online courses are easier than traditional courses – or not as rigorous.
+Q: I’ve heard online courses are easier than traditional courses – or not as challenging.
 Is that true?

 A: Absolutely not.
-In fact, some students find them to be more rigorous.
+In fact, some students find them to be more challenging.
 Because they are often “asynchronous” (meaning, you log on at your convenience), they require a good deal of discipline.

 Q: What equipment do I need in order to take a fully online course?

 A: In order to participate fully and effectively in an online course, students should have a reliable broadband connection (Cable Model, DSL, Satellite).
-Students should have a relatively new operating system (Windows 7 or newer; Mac OSX, etc.) and employ a compatible browser such as Windows Explorer or Firefox.
+Students should have a relatively new operating system (Windows 7 or newer; Mac OSX, etc.) and employ a compatible browser such as Microsoft Edge, Google Chrome, or Firefox.
 Courses use Blackboard Learn.